 Once you know which court is in charge of your IN traffic ticket (or, at least know which court you want to start with), visit the Judicial Branch of Indiana website and:

 - Check for the “Courts & Clerks Offices" option at the top.

-- Look at the drop-down box that appears and choose the county in which you received your traffic ticket (or think you did).
+- Look at the drop-down box that appears and choose the county in which you received your traffic citation (or think you did).

 - Once on the state's county page, look for the court clerk's phone number or the option to visit the county's website.